-Much as Work-In-Progress (WIP) slows the lead-time in manufacturing, the application of Just In Time (JIT) in a service situation can make the passage of customers through the system to be more efficient.
+It will now be shown that Just In Time (JIT) can be applied more easily, with greater effect and better results in the service sector than in manufacturing.
+Much as Work-In-Progress (WIP) slows the lead-time in manufacturing, the application of JIT in a service situation can make the passage of customers through the system to be more efficient.
 In manufacturing WIP takes up space, increases transport distances within the operation and ties up capital.
 All of this also applies to customers in the service sector - only more so.
-Waiting customers before or between stages of the process

-(e.g. at a hairdressers shop) have to be housed in comfortable (expensive) surroundings and are likely to complain if kept waiting - lumps of metal do not!
+Waiting customers before or between stages of the process (e.g. at a hairdresser's shop) have to be housed in comfortable (expensive) surroundings and are likely to complain if kept waiting - lumps of metal do not!
 Furthermore, the one real failing with JIT in manufacturing is the potential build-up of finished stock if the capacity planning is inaccurate.
 This is the worst type of stock as all the value has been added and the items then have to be stored - slowly depreciating (finished cars in a field waiting to be sold).
 In a similar service situation when the customer has finished they pay and go - there is no finished stock.

 In JIT bottlenecks in the production process can be identified and eliminated and whenever this occurs, the process becomes more efficient.
 This efficiency often appears as a reduction in lead-time.
-In the service situation, this is shown as a faster though put of customers, a reduction of queuing and a more effective utilisation of space.
+In the service situation, this is shown as a faster though-put of customers, a reduction of queuing and a more effective utilisation of space.
 The analogy of 'daily deliveries' can be drawn with the use of an appointment system where suitable.

 Aspects of capacity planning can also be applied.
 To optimise the use of plant and equipment it is necessary for management to appreciate how demand varies over the weeks and year.
 Most of these are applicable to services with the exception of holding stocks, as, by definition, a service cannot be stored.
 In a service (such as transport) the demand in services can change by the hour and the process must be designed to accommodate these swings.
-Figure 3 shows the variation in demand that occurs on one London Tube line.
+Figure 2 shows the variation in demand that occurs on one London Tube line.
 This is a far more difficult situation than would be found in manufacturing.
-Knowing the variations it is possible to plan breaks, maintenance, restocking and stocktaking and even where aspects of automation would be beneficial (bank autotelling machines or automatic ticket machines)..
+Knowing the variations it is possible to plan breaks, maintenance, restocking and stocktaking and even where aspects of automation would be beneficial (bank ATM machines, automatic ticket machines, Oyster Cards etc).

-To look upon a service as just another application of manufacturing techniques would not have met with Shostack (1984) approval.
+To look upon a service as just another application of manufacturing techniques would not have met with Shostack's [1984] approval.
 'The operations side of services often use work flow design and control methods such as time-motion engineering, PERT/GANTT charting, and quality control methods derived from the work of W. Edwards Deming.
 These procedures control provide managers with a way to visualize a process and to define and manipulate it at arm's length.
 What they miss is the consumer's relationship to, and interaction with services.
-They make no provision for people-rendered services that require judgement and a less mechanical approach.'
+They make no provision for peoplerendered services that require judgement and a less mechanical approach.'